JosephineO123/osticket-prereqs/README.md

 <img src="https://i.imgur.com/XhCGlcn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Since I'm on MacOS, I'll be using the Microsoft Remote Desktop App in order to access the VM.
-I'll be using the VM's IP Address in order to use Remote Desktop
+Use the Microsoft Remote Desktop App to access the Virtual Machine.
+Use the VM's IP Address (created in azure environment) in order to use Remote Desktop.
+Enter in your username and password to access the virtual machine.
 </p>
 <br />